asa-holland/microsoft-planner-comment-parser/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To use the Microsoft Planner Comment Parser once installed, add following line item to your project:
+To use the Microsoft Planner Comment Parser once installed, add the following line item to your project:

 ```sh
 import microsoft-planner-comment-parser as mpcp